Hiking Wind River Country

 If you are looking for something with a historical twist you can walk parts of historic and famous trails, like the Oregon Trail and the Continental Divide Trail.
 There also are hikes with interpretive information.
 Visitors can get out and stretch their legs in Atlantic City and walking the path reading the interpretive signs and learning about the early days of Fremont County.
 Pick up a copy of the self-guided historical tour brochure.

 If you want some more distance, there are plenty of trips that will take you as long as your feet are willing to go.
-You can pick to visit mountain peaks, hidden lakes or desert landscapes.
+You can set out to visit mountain peaks, hidden lakes or desert landscapes.

-I learned early on when moving to Fremont County, that any type of hiking adventure I craved I could find.
-Fremont County is blessed with a unique mix of topography- there are mountains to climb, high plains to traverse and desolate desert terrain to hike year round.
+I learned early on when moving to Wind River Country that any type of hiking adventure I craved I could find.
+This area is blessed with a unique mix of topography: There are mountains to climb, high plains to traverse, and wild desert terrain to hike year-round.
 More than 500 million acres of public land means variety and plenty of space to find solitude.

 In the spring the falls roar and wildflowers line the trail.